openstack/openstack-manuals/doc/networking-guide/source/deploy_scenario4b.rst

 The following steps involve compute node 2:

 #.
-The physical VLAN interface forwards the packet to the logical VLAN
+The physical provider interface forwards the packet to the logical VLAN
-   interface ``device.sid`` where *device* references the underlying physical VLAN interface and *sid* contains the provider network segmentation ID.
+   interface ``device.sid`` where *device* references the underlying physical provider interface and *sid* contains the provider network segmentation ID.
 #.
 The logical VLAN interface ``device.sid`` forwards the packet to the
    provider bridge ``qbr``.
 #.
 Security group rules (4) on the provider bridge ``qbr`` handle
    firewalling and state tracking for the packet.
 #.
 The provider bridge ``qbr`` forwards the packet to the instance 2 ``tap``
    interface (5).